 Children and young people who care for others

-Some children and young people may also have existing caring responsibilities for adults or siblings.
+Some children and young people may have existing caring responsibilities for adults or siblings, and these may have increased or become more challenging during the pandemic.
 They may be anxious about what will happen if the person they care for becomes unwell, or what will happen if they themselves become unwell and are unable to support the person they care for.
 Even if they don’t currently act as a carer, it is possible that they may become one if they are in a household with one adult.

-Planning with your child or young person what will happen if you or another member of the family they care for or may need to care for becomes unwell, including contact details for others who can step in and support them, will help to reduce anxiety.
+Plan with the child or young person what will happen if you or the person they care for, or may need to care for, becomes unwell as this will help to reduce anxiety.
+Include contact details for others who can step in and support them.

 Experiencing grief or bereavement

 Whenever it happens, experiencing the loss of a loved one can be an extremely difficult and challenging time.
-Children and young people may not be able to say goodbye in the way they would have wanted to, and it may be harder to connect with their usual support networks.
+Due to the COVID-19 pandemic, children and young people may not be able to say goodbye in the way they would have wanted to.
+It may also be harder to connect with their usual support networks.